For over 50 years, Girls Scouts has brought girls from all over the

 lifetime as she learns confidence, teamwork, and appreciation for the

 outdoors.
-She’ll return with stories of a great adventure!
+Your camper will return with stories of a great adventure!

 Safety is always our top priority, and we have an excellent safety

 wilderness.
-Girl Scout canoe guides are certified in Lifeguarding and
+Girl Scout canoe guides are trained and certified as

-Wilderness First Aid.
-Guides are usually in college or recent
+Lifeguards as well as in Wilderness First Aid.
+Guides are usually in

-graduates from college, with a unique blend of wilderness, Girl Scout,
+college or recent graduates from college, with a unique blend of

 In addition to the certifications they have, all Girl Scout guides